No. 8 Oregon, behind Nyara Sabally, tops Washington St 69-65

-Washington State, picked to finish last in the Pac-12, led much of the game.
+Washington State, picked to finish last in the Pac-12, led for much of this game.

+“I’m proud of how hard we competed,” Cougars coach Kamie Ethridge said.
+“I’m disappointed we couldn’t pull it off.

+“I think we are showing ourselves not to be a fluke team.
+We are solid in a lot of areas,” she said.

-Oregon, which trailed at halftime for the first time this season, was hurt by 11 turnovers in the first half to just four for the Cougars.
+Oregon, which trailed at halftime for the first time this season, was hurt by 11 turnovers in the first half, compared with four for the Cougars.
+However, the Ducks settled down and had just five turnovers in the second half.

-Two baskets by Bella Murekatete put Washington State up 41-32 early in the third, but the Ducks came back.
+Two baskets by Bella Murekatete put Washington State up 41-32 early in the third quarter, but the Ducks came back.
 Jaz Shelley hit a 3-pointer to put Oregon up 49-48.
-But Jessica Clarke made a late basket to lift the Cougars to a 50-49 lead at the end of the third period.
+But Jessica Clarke made a late basket to lift the Cougars to a 50-49 lead at the end of the third.

 Shelley’s 3-pointer with just over a minute left in the game put Oregon ahead 63-62.
 After a WSU turnover, Boley followed with a 3-pointer to give Oregon the winning points and a 66-62 lead with 33 seconds left.